Notgnoshi/notgnoshi.github.io/_posts/2018-02-08-boolean-nn.md

 ---

 Note that boolean functions are bad functions for neural networks to learn.
-This is because their domain and ranges are finite and (typically) small.
+This is because their domain and ranges are discrete and (typically) small.
 Learning the function takes more time and space than simply listing a truth table.